Podio1y/WheelOfFortune/README.md

 # WheelOfFortune
-NOTE: This was coded in the Ready to Program Java IDE.
-It is for learning, and it will absolutely NOT run in any other Java IDE.
-Although some of the code is slightly different compared to normal Java, it is still something I'm proud of as it was my first major project.
+My first major project.
+This will only run in Ready to Program Java IDE, an IDE for learning Java.
+I'd like to revamp this and reprogram it for regular Java if I get the chance.